sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 }
 ```
 The `MsgSetName` has three attributes:
-- `name` - The name trying to be set
+- `name` - The name trying to be set.
-- `value` - What the name resolves to
+- `value` - What the name resolves to.
-- `owner` - The owner of that name
+- `owner` - The owner of that name.

 Note that we use the field name `NameID` rather than `Name` as `.Name()` is the name of a method on the `Msg` interface.
 This will be resolved in a future update of the SDK.  https://github.com/cosmos/cosmos-sdk/issues/2456